Here’s the honest truth about how useful is Google’s reverse image search:

 Debunking Myths about Google’s Reverse Image Search

 You might have heard whispers suggesting that this tool can identify any object or person in a snap.
 Well, hold your horses.
 It’s not entirely true.
-While it uses sophisticated algorithms to match images online, it doesn’t always recognize specific objects within an image or reveal all their secrets.
+While it uses sophisticated algorithms to match images online, it doesn’t always recognise specific objects within an image or reveal all their secrets.

 The confusion could be due to people mixing up reverse image search with AI-powered visual recognition systems – two different beasts serving distinct purposes in digital marketing but often mistaken for each other.